M66B/NetGuard/ADBLOCKING.md

 * e.crashlytics.com

 See [here](https://github.com/M66B/NetGuard/issues/277) for alternative hosts files.

+NetGuard does not concatenate hosts files, so you will have to use a source which does this for you or do it yourself.

+You can check the number of hosts (domains) imported by pulling the NetGuard notification down using two fingers.

 **Note that ad blocking is not available when NetGuard was installed from the Play store!**